edgeimpulse/yolov5/README.md

 1. Convert the YOLOv5 model into TFLite format.
 1. Done!

-> **Note on epoch count:** YOLOv5 might take a while to converge, especially on smaller datasets.
-Play around with epoch count until you have something that works.
+> **Note on epoch count:** YOLOv5 might take a while to converge, especially on large images.
+Play around with epoch count, or lower the resolution of your input until you have something that works.

 ## Running the pipeline